The $d$-Majorization Polytope: Characterizations and Preorder Properties of -Majorization

-\item[(iii)] By Minkowski's theorem \cite[Thm.~5.10]{Brondsted83}, (ii) implies that $s_d(n)$ can be written as the convex hull of its extreme points.
+\item[(ii)] Note that $d$-majorization is a special case of so-called matrix majorization: Given matrices $A\in\mathbb R^{m\times p}$, $B\in\mathbb R^{n\times p}$ -- keeping in mind footnote \ref{footnote_transpose_def} -- one says $A$ majorizes $B$ (denoted by $A\prec B$) if there exists $X\in\mathbb R_+^{m\times n}$ with $\unitvector^\top X=\unitvector^\top $ such that $XB=A$ \cite{Dahl99a,Dahl99b}.
+With this one recovers $d$-majorization by setting $B=(d\ y)$, $A=(d\ x)$ because then $A\prec B$ holds iff $x\prec_dy$ as is readily verified. \item[(iii)] By Minkowski's theorem \cite[Thm.~5.10]{Brondsted83}, the previous point implies that $s_d(n)$ can be written as the convex hull of its extreme points.
 However---unless $d=\unitvector$---this does not prove to be all too helpful as stating said extreme points (for $n>2$) becomes quite delicate\footnote{The number of extreme points of $s_d(n)$ is lower bounded by $n!$ and upper bounded by $\binom{n^2}{2n-1}$, cf.~\cite[Rem.~4.5]{Joe90}.}.
-To substantiate this the extreme points for $n=3$ and non-degenerate $d\in\mathbb R_{++}^3$ can be found in Lemma \ref{lemma_extreme_points} (Appendix \ref{app_a}). \item[(iv)] If some entries of the $d$-vector coincide, then $\prec_d$ is known to be a preordering but not a partial ordering.
-Contrary to what is written in \cite[Rem.~4.2]{Joe90} this in general does not change if the entries of $d$ are pairwise distinct: To see this, consider $d=(3,2,1)^T$, $x=(1,0,0)^T$, $y=(0,\tfrac23,\tfrac13)^T$ and
+To substantiate this the extreme points for $n=3$ and non-degenerate $d\in\mathbb R_{++}^3$ can be found in Lemma \ref{lemma_extreme_points} (\ref{app_a}). \item[(iv)] If some entries of the $d$-vector coincide, then $\prec_d$ is known to be a preordering but not a partial ordering.
+Contrary to what is written in \cite[Rem.~4.2]{Joe90} this in general does \textit{not} change if the entries of $d$ are pairwise distinct: To see this, consider $d=(3,2,1)^\top $, $x=(1,0,0)^\top $, $y=(0,\tfrac23,\tfrac13)^\top $, and